MokhtarMk141/e-platform/README.md

 # 🛍️ Smart E-Commerce Platform

-A production-ready e-commerce platform built with Next.js and Express.js.
-It features an integrated AI chatbot for sophisticated product discovery, secure Stripe payments, and a fully Dockerized development environment engineered for scale.
+Navigating complex online catalogs often leaves customers frustrated and leads to abandoned carts.
+The Smart E-Commerce Platform solves this by introducing an AI-powered shopping assistant that helps users discover exact products naturally through conversation.
+It is a production-ready solution built with Next.js and Express.js, featuring secure Stripe payments and a fully Dockerized ecosystem engineered for scale.

 </div>